 For years, we have seen more class actions filed against companies for selling dangerous and defective products.
 Because they’re sold on the open market, they can potentially harm hundreds or thousands of people.
 And, sadly, a lot of the people injured are children.

-Las Vegas personal injury lawyers know just how to handle a defective products case.
+Las Vegas product liability lawyers know just how to handle the case of a defective product.
 They’re aware of the different types of product liability cases.
 They also know who they need to name in any product liability lawsuit.
-And, most importantly, they have the experience necessary to get their client the compensation they deserve.
+And, most importantly, they have the experience necessary to get their clients the compensation they deserve.

 There are 3 Main Types of Product Liability Cases

 For the most part, there are three (3) main types of product liability cases.
 While they all need to be treated separately from a legal standpoint, they all involve the same thing – dangerous products.

 Consumers have the right to know that companies won’t sell them stuff that can harm them.
 And, if a product is potentially harmful, consumers have a right to know about that harm.
 When product manufacturers and retailers don’t do the right thing, people get hurt.

 The three main types of product liability cases include:

 - Defective design – In these cases, no matter whether the product was made properly or not, it was inherently dangerous.
 For example, if a car is designed to blow up if the left turn signal is hit by another car, it is going to be dangerous no matter what.

 - Manufacturing defect – There are times when a product was intended to be safe, but something goes wrong in the manufacturing of that product.
 For example, if a piece of tin finds its way into a pudding cup, it can be lethal.
 It doesn’t mean the pudding is dangerous.
 It means it’s defective because of the tin.